binbang12/minimalistphotography/Readme.md

 - [Adobe’s guide to minimalist photography](https://www.adobe.com/creativecloud/photography/discover/minimalist-photography.html)
 - [Minimalist Photography Awards winners](https://minimalistphotographyawards.com/minimalist-photography-awards-winners-2023/)

+You can also look at posts in our subreddit to see examples of content that fits our guidelines.

 ## Modmail

 Our modmail can get quite busy, especially with our daily invitations to new users.
 Check modmail for messages with subjects like "Invitation to join and post."
 Archive these messages if: